-Managed the litigation arising from the “strike of the century” in which the union picketed a mining company’s sites over the course of a year, during which the court granted many injunctions (including a restriction on the number of picketers at the site of a picket line) and brought actions to disclose the identity of anonymous postings on social media which defamed and threatened management employees, and enforced the various court orders through contempt proceedings.
+Managed the litigation arising from the “strike of the century” in whereby the union picketed a mining company’s sites over the course of a year, during which the court granted many injunctions (including a restriction on the number of picketers at the site of a picket line), as well as brought actions to disclose the identity of anonymous postings on social media that defamed and threatened management employees, and enforced the various court orders through contempt proceedings.

 Represented a mining company in contempt proceedings against a union and its leadership including a motion relating to disclosure requirements.